Policies and Procedures

 1. Eligibility: You must be currently registered and enrolled at SJSU to use Writing Center services.

 Students engaging in online tutoring are responsible for having an internet connection and their own equipment (laptop, webcam, microphone) in working order.
-We ask that students use Microsoft Word/Pages documents and save a copy of the document before their session.
-Microsoft Word/Pages documents are required for citation assistance.
-Google Docs are acceptable except in cases of citation assistance.
+We ask that students use Microsoft Word documents or Google Docs.
 Students must have the “track changes” option turned on.
 The Writing Center is not responsible for any lost work.
 Students are responsible for saving their own work.
 Students must be in a quiet location where they can speak without interruption.
 Audio must be used at all times in the session.
 We recommend that students turn their video on unless internet connectivity issues are present.
 Tablet usage is strongly discouraged.

 For online sessions, if tutors report repeated tech issues with the same student, you may be blocked from making additional online tutoring appointments until you come in for a tech review meeting with one of our staff members.